D4-project/passive-ssh/README.md

 ./install.sh
 ~~~~

-Install Redis and all pythons requirements.
+- Install Redis and all pythons requirements.
-All Python 3 code will be installed in a virtualenv (PSSHENV).
+- All Python 3 code will be installed in a virtualenv (PSSHENV).

 ### Tor proxy

-The ssh scanner can use the tor proxy to scan an host or an hidden service.
+The ssh scanner can be used with a Tor proxy to scan a host or an hidden service.

-Install the tor proxy: `sudo apt-get install tor -y`
+Don't forget to install the Tor proxy if you want to scan Tor hidden services: `sudo apt-get install tor -y`

 ## Running